 The predominant land use in the Township is agriculture, as noted in the Township Master Plan.
 In addition to farmland adding to the scenic landscape and providing the land basis for the industry, farming is one of the most important economic enterprises in our Township.

-As of August 2007, the total acres classified as farmland was 4,849 equaling 17% of the Township's total of 27,985.9 acres.
-In addition, of over 3,000 total acres in Six Mile Run, approximately 1,300 acres are currently leased for farmland, and another approximately 400 acres of Township-owned open space land is leased to farmers--bringing the farmed land in the Township to over 6,549 acres or 23.4% of the Township.
+As of May 2019, 3,815 acres of land were classified as farmland assessed, equaling 13.6% of the total acreage in Franklin Township.
+In addition, approximately 1,300 acres of over 3,000 total acres in Six Mile Run are currently leased to farmers.
+When this figure is added to an additional 400 acres of Township-owned open space land leased to farmers, the total is 6,549 acres, which is 23.4% of the Township.

 One of the goals of the Township’s Open Space Preservation Plan is to support, promote and advance agriculture as a viable economic enterprise in our Township, while preserving the historic agricultural vistas.
 To achieve this goal, the Township has obtained Planning Incentive Grants (PIG grants) from the State Agriculture Development Committee (SADC), utilized existing Open Space Trust Fund allocations, drafted the 2019 Municipal Comprehensive Farmland Preservation Plan, started a Community Farmers Market (2017), and worked with other Township, County, State and Non-Profit groups to form a cohesive vision for agriculture.